kstenio/libssa/README.md

 useful, but *WITHOUT ANY WARRANTY*; without even the implied warranty of *MERCHANTABILITY* or *FITNESS FOR A PARTICULAR PURPOSE*.
 See the GNU Affero General Public License version 3 attached for more details.

+## Copyright

+You are free to use and redistribute LIBSsa 2 (and are, in fact, encouraged to do so), provided that proper credit is given to the developer and/or this repository is mentioned.
+Please be aware that the source code (v2.0.99) is registered with the Brazilian National Institute of
+Industrial Property (INPI-BR) *– a member of the [TRIPS Agreement](https://www.wto.org/english/tratop_e/trips_e/intel2_e.htm) –* under the process number BR512023002165-2.

 ---